-Almost all cycling shoes available to riders today do not allow the toes to spread out.
+Almost all cycling shoes available today do not allow your toes to spread out.
 In fact, they do quite the opposite, which is a significant problem from a foot health perspective.
 The importance of healthy, natural toe splay cannot be overstated when it comes to pedaling a bike.
-Getting the toes spread back out to the position that nature intended (i.e., in line with their corresponding metatarsal bones) is crucial in enabling a strong, powerful foot and pedal stroke and in preventing the injuries or painful problems that commonly befall cyclists.
+Getting your toes spread back out to the position that nature intended (i.e., in line with their corresponding metatarsal bones) is crucial in enabling a strong, powerful foot and pedal stroke and in preventing the injuries or painful problems that commonly befall cyclists.

-Correct Toes toe spacers slot in-between the toes to space them anatomically, which helps alleviate or prevent problems such as bunions, hammertoes, other types of crooked toes, plantar fasciosis, etc. Correct Toes toe spacers also help engage the muscles and tendons that act on the foot, which has the beneficial effect of strengthening and rehabilitating the foot with every pedal stroke.
+Correct Toes toe spacers slot in-between your toes to space them anatomically, which helps alleviate or prevent problems such as bunions, hammertoes, other types of crooked toes, plantar fasciosis, etc. Correct Toes toe spacers also help engage the muscles and tendons that act on your foot, which has the beneficial effect of strengthening and rehabilitating your foot with every pedal stroke.

-Correct Toes can be worn inside appropriately wide toe box footwear during athletic activity, including while cycling.
-In fact, this toe spacing device has its greatest corrective effect when worn in a weight-bearing situation, such as standing, walking, running, or pedaling out of the saddle.
-It's important that Correct Toes toe spacers are used only in combination with sufficiently wide toe box footwear.
-These spacers should not be used inside conventional cycling shoes without first performing significant modifications to the shoe.
-Better yet (and simplest of all), choose a comfortable, foot-healthy athletic shoe that accommodates Correct Toes.
+You can wear Correct Toes inside appropriately wide toe box footwear during athletic activity, including while cycling.
+In fact, this toe spacing device has its greatest corrective effect when you wear it in a weight-bearing situation, such as when standing, walking, running, or pedaling out of the saddle.
+It's important that you use Correct Toes toe spacers in combination with sufficiently wide toe box footwear.
+You should not use these spacers inside conventional cycling shoes without first performing significant modifications to the shoe.
+Better yet (and simplest of all), choose a comfortable, foot-healthy men's or women's athletic shoe that accommodates Correct Toes.

 SHOP CORRECT TOES

 3. Foot-Healthy Athletic Footwear